ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 key in the DTLS handshake, the procedure as above MAY be used, or alternatively, the access token MAY instead be transferred in the DTLS ClientKeyExchange message (see {{psk-dtls-channel}}).
+In any case, DTLS MUST be used in a mode that provides replay protection.

 {{protocol-overview}} depicts the common protocol flow for the DTLS profile after the client C has retrieved the access token from the